bcrowell/dorcas/README.md

 and edit out the flyspeck.
 In general, there will be a process of iteration as you improve the set of templates.
 This may be time-consuming, although I'm working on making it more efficient.

-Once you have a good enough set of templates, you can go ahead and scan text.
-The software does reasonably well at this without having access to any linguistic information at all.
+Once you have a good enough set of templates, you can go ahead and OCR text.
+A sample job file for this purpose is ocr.job, which can be used as described above under "Test-driving the software."

+The software does reasonably well at OCR work without having access to any linguistic information at all.
 However, the results can be considerably improved by supplying it with a dictionary of words for each language it's going to see.
 For example, my original application was a book in which the ancient Greek text of the Odyssey was interspersed with English translation.
 For this scan, I prepared